geeogi/async-python-lambda-template/README.md

-# High-performance AWS lambda with asynchronous Python
+# High-performance AWS lambda with async Python

 _A template for building a high-performance Python function in AWS lambda using asyncio, aiohttp and aiobotocore.
 Perfect for a data processing pipeline._

 ## Features

-- High-performance asynchronous Python
+- High-performance async Python
-- Runs in AWS lambda serverless environment (cheap & flexible)
+- Runs in AWS lambda serverless environment λ
 - Integration tests with HTTP and AWS mocks
 - CloudFormation template for AWS infrastructure deployment
 - Step-by-step guide to setup, install, test and deploy